 Add To Favorites

 Crack the code!
-Conceal a secret message by creating your own cipher.
-Exchange decoder dials with your classmates to reveal the hidden meanings.
+Conceal a secret message by creating a cipher.
+Exchange decoder dials with classmates to reveal the hidden meanings.

-What is a code?
-Where have you seen or used a code before?
-Do you have a code for your locker or a "code word" you use with friends to pass along a secret meaning?
+Ask students what a code is?
+Where have they seen or used a code before?
+Do they have a code for their locker or a "code word" they use with friends to pass along a secret meaning?
 Codes are used all around us everyday.

 Ciphers are a type of code.
 When letters are rearranged or replaced with symbols, this is called a cipher.
 The process of creating a code or cipher is called encryption.
 Computers use encryption to change passwords to codes so no one can steal them.
-What other examples of codes and ciphers can you think of?
-When can encrypting messages be helpful?
+Ask students what other examples of codes and ciphers they can think of?
+And when encrypting messages can be helpful?

-Encrypt a message of your own!
-To start, you must first create a decoder dial.
-Carefully cut a circle about the size of your hand out of white paper with Crayola® Blunt-Tip Scissors and divide it into 26 pieces like a pie.
+Students encrypt a message of their own!
+To start, students create a decoder dial.
+Carefully cut a circle about the size of a hand out of construction paper with Crayola® Scissors and divide it into 26 pieces like a pie.
 In each pie piece, write a letter of the alphabet with Crayola® Metallic Colored Pencils.
-Above each letter, create a unique symbol to represent that letter in your code.
+Above each letter, create a unique symbol to represent that letter.
 Use Crayola® Metallic FX Crayons, Crayola® Glitter Crayons, and Crayola® Giltter Glue to embellish the decoder dial with shiny colors and decorative designs!

-On a separate sheet of white paper, use the symbols you designed to create a cipher, spelling out a secret message.
+On a separate sheet of construction paper, use the symbols you designed to create a cipher, spelling out a secret message.
 Add a fun border to the page!

-Trade ciphers and decoders dials with your classmates.
+Students trade ciphers and decoders dials with their classmates.
 Use the dials to decode the encrypted messages and reveal the hidden phrases!